twardy7991/Air_pollution/README.md

 # Air_pollution

-Small ML + Data Engineering project, that aims to create a pipeline + predictions for weather pollution.
+Small ML + Data Engineering project, that aims to create a pipeline + predictions for air pollution.